-I’m an associate professor of Finance at ESC-Rennes School of Business located in the heart of lovely Brittany.
+I’m an associate professor of Finance at Toulouse Business School, in France.

-After completing my PhD at Caltech, I worked at Bocconi University in Italy and now I’m here, in the dpt. of Accounting and Finance.
+After completing my PhD at Caltech, I worked at Bocconi University in Italy, at ESC-Rennes School of Business, and now I’m here, in the dpt. of Finance.
 I conduct research in two main areas:

 - Asset markets